rpyohay/tools-original/README.md

 * GenMatchedMuonProducer: recoObjTag must refer to a reco::MuonRefVector
 * GenMatchedJetProducer: recoObjTag must refer to a reco::PFJetRefVector
 * GenMatchedTauProducer: recoObjTag must refer to a reco::PFTauRefVector

+## Hadronic tau decays

+The algorithm coded in GenTauDecayID recursively counts the number of status 1 charged pions, status 1 charged kaons, and status 2 neutral pions in the decay of a tau to determine the hadronic decay mode and the visible 4-vector.
+So, all intermediate neutrals are decayed to pions and kaons before performing the final count.

+Klongs and Kshorts, which are status 1 in Pythia 8, are ignored in the determination of decay mode.
+Decays via these particles account for 2% of tau decays and would be not be reconstructed as a valid gen tau decay in this scheme.
+The HPS tau reconstruction algorithm is not designed to reconstruct decays via Klongs and Kshorts.